Peeda/APUSH/Chapter 3 - British North America.md

 * No governor, president and council
 * Passed bunch of laws
 	* No witchcraft trials
-	* No inprisonment for debt
+	* No imprisonment for debt
 	* 1652, **no chattel slavery**
 * Was a haven for Quakers, Jews, and other persecuted
 * 1663, Charles II granted charter for the colony of **Rhode Island and the Providence Plantations**